amanuelabiy/amanuelabiy/README.md

 <h1 align="center">Hi 👋 I'm Amanuel Abiy</h1>

 # 💫 About Me:
-Computer Science Student at the University of Maryland College Park.
-Deep interest in Machine Learning.
+Computer Science & Mathematics double major at the University of Maryland, passionate about machine learning, research, and building things that matter

 ## 🚀 What I'm Up To